kwonsang/MAFF/README.md

 # MAFF
-Estimating the malaria attributable fever fraction accounting for parasites being killed by fever and measurement error
+There are R code files for Estimating the malaria attributable fever fraction accounting for parasites being killed by fever and measurement error (2017) by Lee and Small.